germanoeich/nirn-proxy/README.md

 ### Limitations

 The ratelimiting only works with `X-RateLimit-Precision` set to `seconds`.
 If you are using Discord API v8+, that is the only possible behaviour.
 For users on v6 or v7, please refer to your library docs for information on which precision it uses and how to change it to seconds.

+The proxy tries its best to detect your REST global limits, but Discord does not expose this information.
+Be sure to set `BOT_RATELIMIT_OVERRIDES` for any clients with elevated limits.

 ### High availability